Sualocin of the Rushing Waves, the Numberless Caves and the Lovely Sea

 These Sisters are each extremely unique in personality, but they share many overlapping qualities that are kindred to the nature and virtue of the Star and her cadre of firmamental creatures: they are flirtatious and glamorous, they are alluring and enchanting, they are pleasure-seeking and pleasure-curating, they are lovers of beautiful objects and people, they are revelers in playfulness and languor, they are ambitious and high spirited, they are driven toward freedom and abundance.
 They are unsympathetic to pity, malaise, and wallowing in one’s lack of satisfaction; instead, they curl themselves around you like silk scarves and whisper in your ear: “the world is your oyster”, and they, of course, are the Pearl which makes everything so much more decadent, so much more liberating, so much more empowering.

 The aphrodisiac nature of these spirits is accompanied by the power of their glamour and magnetism, their coquettish charisma, and their desire to revel in embodied sensuality.
-They do not have great care or concern for your own responsibilities or obligations, and so one must make sure to abide by the structures and boundaries your own values have been constructed through.
 They want you to swim in the waters of ecstatic enchantment with them, and it will be very tempting to allow yourself to, with reckless abandon, acquiesce to their constant call for play.
-This is why the Rite includes a consecrated horse-bit, which you will use to help rein in some of the wildness these spirits bring to the Witch Body and the life of the Witch, in turn.
+(Talisman makers edit: I find this not to always be the case and is more dependent on your personality) This is why the Rite includes a consecrated horse-bit, which you will use to help rein in some of the wildness these spirits bring to the Witch Body and the life of the Witch, in turn.

 Following as you did the previous steps, speak this aloud while anointing the pink rose: